ylipacbio/IsoSeq-3.0/README.md

 ##Running on the Command-Line

-Without PBSMRTPipe, the analysis is performed in 3 steps:
+Without pbsmrtpipe, the analysis is performed in 3 steps:

 1. Run CCS on your subreads, generating a CCS BAM file.
 Then generate an XML from the BAM file.
 2. Run Classify on your CCSs with the XML as input, generating a FASTA of annotated sequences.